 More women die of cardiovascular disease than from the next four causes of death combined, including all forms of cancer.
-St. Alexius Heart & Lung Clinic is dedicated to preventing and treating this number one killer of women.
+CHI St. Alexius Health Heart & Lung Clinic is dedicated to preventing and treating this number one killer of women.

 Many controllable risk factors affect one’s risk of heart disease, stroke and metabolic syndrome.

 - high blood pressure